 Sell highly sought-after items on Facebook Marketplace (one of the best online places to sell stuff locally and to ship as well), on consignment in a shop near you, on eBay, or through Craigslist,

-Consider donating your old appliances to Habitat for Humanity’s ReStore, another charity, or a local charity’s thrift store, if you are unable to sell them.
-You should be able to get a tax receipt for the market value of said items, which might go to reduce the amount of tax you will owe on your next Federal tax return if when you itemize.
+Consider donating your old appliances to Habitat for Humanity ReStores, another charity, or a local thrift store, if you are unable to sell them.
+You should be able to get a tax receipt for the market value of said items, which might go to reduce the amount of tax you will owe on your next federal tax return when you itemize.

-First, get an appraisal for “insurance purposes” from a reputable jeweler so you have an idea of what your piece(s) might be worth based on its content—gold, silver, platinum, precious stones.
+First, get an appraisal for “insurance purposes” from a reputable jeweler so you have an idea of what your piece(s) might be worth based on its content—gold, silver, platinum, and or precious stones.
 Then sell them through eBay, at auction, or to that dealer or jewelry store.

 Reverb is a great online place to sell—and buy—vintage masterpieces and gently used musical instruments of every kind.
 Audio equipment, too.

 Or let the band directors at area middle schools and high schools know you have an instrument for sale.
-Parents who will be looking for alternatives to buying a new instrument that their child who may or may not use that horn or violin beyond a semester or two.
+Parents who will be looking for alternatives to buying a new instrument that their child may or may not use beyond a semester or two.